GilesStrong/SuperTML_HiggsML_Test/README.md

     - Public-private AMS on test data at chosen cut = 2.95-2.95
     - Maximum public-private AMS on test data = 3.00-3.04

+- Contact with authors 17/07/19 (no answer as of 17/08/19):
+  - How is the cut optimised, on validation or testing?
+  - Are the private and public subsets of the test data extracted and the AMS computed on each, or is a single AMS computed on the entire test dataset without reweighting?

 ## Requirements

 - Python >= 3.6